Homemade Edible Paint for Kids: Easy 4-Ingredient Recipe

 play with homemade edible paint

 Another great thing about this paint is that cleaning it up on any surface, or even skin, is a breeze with just a little soap and water.
-It’s never stained a shirt or tiny hand in my experience.
+In my experience, it’s never stained a shirt or tiny hand.

 play with homemade edible paint